aatishb/covidtrends/README.md

 ## Credits

-This interactive pulls data on COVID-19 provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19).
+This interactive pulls data on COVID-19 provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) and <a href="https://github.com/nytimes/covid-19-data">NYTimes</a>.
 Huge thanks to them for making this invaluable data source publicly available.

 Created by [Aatish Bhatia](https://aatishb.com/) in collaboration with [Henry Reich](https://www.youtube.com/user/minutephysics).